raziel-razmattaz/hobby-tracker/README.md

 1. ~~Toggling checkmark off removes current date in HobbyHistory~~

-1. ~~Checkmarks show correctly according to HobbyHistory upon Page Reload~~
+1. ~~Checkmarks shows correctly according to HobbyHistory upon Page Reload~~

 1. ~~Unchecking should revert to show previous latest save date~~

 1. ~~If no latest date exist, display "Never" in place of date~~

-1. Basic Statistics component (display all Hobby Data) trough Store Access
+1. Basic Statistics component (display all Hobby Data) through Store Access

 1. Calculated Statistics: How long has it been since you’ve last done [hobby]?